KineticNexus/Prime-Number-Fourier-Analisis/README.md

 max_primes_needed: Maximum number of primes to generate (adjust based on your needs)

 ## Output

+I found interesting patterns on primes that do not appear when analyzing a random distribution.
+Likley to the buckets that the // bucketing brings.

 The script generates:

 Temporary PNG images for each grid size (these are deleted after processing)